-The ratings, however, are constrained by the susceptibility of the company's performance to the regulatory framework for CGD entities and shortfall in achieving the target for PNG (d) connections in Lucknow.
-ICRA notes that GGL is behind the project milestones as defined in its authorisation for the existing GAs, especially Lucknow, and any adverse action by the Petroleum and Natural Gas Regulatory Board (PNGRB) may result in encashment of the performance bank guarantee, which though is relatively small (~Rs.
-3 crore).
-Moreover, timely equity infusion also remains a key monitorable.
+The ratings, however, are constrained by the susceptibility of the company's performance to the regulatory framework for CGD entities and shortfall in achieving the target for PNG (d) connections in Lucknow, as per the MWP targets.
+ICRA notes that GGL is behind project milestones as defined in its authorisation for the existing GAs, especially Lucknow, and any adverse action by the Petroleum and Natural Gas Regulatory Board (PNGRB) may result in an encashment of the performance bank guarantee, or any other financial penalty, the impact of which remains to be seen.
+Moreover, a timely equity infusion from the promoters also remains a key monitorable.